zitouniaymen/spring-boot-angular-17-crud-example/angular-17-client/README.md

 - We can create, retrieve, update, delete Tutorials.
 - There is a Search bar for finding Tutorials by title.

+- Tutorial Application in that:
+- Each Tutorial has id, title, description, published status.
+- We can create, retrieve, update, delete Tutorials.
+- There is a Search bar for finding Tutorials by title.

 ![angular-17-crud-example](angular-17-crud-example.png)

 Run `ng serve --port 8081` for a dev server.
 Navigate to `http://localhost:8081/`.
 The app will automatically reload if you change any of the source files.